Dyslexia Therapy Certification (DTC)

 Instructional strategies and methods (simultaneous, multisensory, systematic, cumulative, direct instruction, diagnostic teaching, synthetic, and analytic instruction)

 Dyslexia, related written-language disorders, and identification of specific learning differences

 Graduate credit is available for coursework in all locations.

-LISCP Enrollment Requirements
+DTC Enrollment Requirements

 A bachelor’s degree, letter of intent, two letters of recommendation, and attendance at an informational session are required to enroll.

-LISCP Informational Sessions
+DTC Informational Sessions